RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/intro/keywords.md

 # Keywords
+Keywords help to categorize your project and make it easier to discover on platforms such as GitHub and PyPI.

+## Setting
-You can add a list of keywords to describe the project by adding a `keywords` key to the `core/intro.yaml` file:
+You can add a list of keywords to by adding a `keywords` key to the `project/intro.yaml` file:

 :::{code-block} yaml
 :caption: 🗂 `./.meta/core/intro.yaml`